 Temperament and Behavior

-All in all, the American Mastiff is a lovely dog.
-The gentlest soul you will ever meet.
-Protective, loving, and cool-headed.
+All in all, the North American Mastiff is a lovely dog.
+The gentlest soul which is protective, loving, and cool-headed.
 Despite its rather intimidating appearance, it is an absolute goofball who enjoys sulking around.
 While it is not a very active dog, it is fast at sensing danger and coming to its owner’s aid when needed.
-It is known for its courageous but quiet nature.
+It is known for its quiet but courageous nature.

 By nature, they are strong-willed and even stubborn which makes it very hard to train them.
 Owners need to have unwavering patience to raise these pups.